tysongibby/BlazorEnhancedBootstrapComponents/README.md

-# Blazor Components
+# Blazor Enhanced Bootstrap Components
-Basic bootstrap elements combined or modified to proved common UX funtionality not included in bootstrap.
-Anything that changes the basic appearance of bootstrap is avoided to provide a more seamless user experience.
+Basic bootstrap elements combined or modified to improve common UX funtionality not included in bootstrap.
+Anything that changes the basic appearance of bootstrap is avoided to provide a more consitent user experience.

 Components so far: